-This 'task' is provided so an AQSC or AQLEV command can be initiated without loading a new task.
+This is provided so an AQSC or AQLEV command can be initiated without loading a new task.

-4.5.2.8 SFSH: Search for Frame Sync plus Header Block
+4.5.2.8 SFP: Search for Frame Preamble

-This task causes the modem to search the received signal for a valid 24-symbol Frame Sync sequence followed by Header Block which has a correct CRC1 checksum.
+This task causes the modem to search the received signal for a valid 24-symbol Frame Preamble, consisting of a 24-symbol Frame Sync sequence followed by Station ID Block which has a correct CRC0 checksum.

-The task continues until a valid Frame Sync plus Header Block has been found.
+The task continues until a valid Frame Preamble has been found.

-The search consists of two stages:
+The search consists of four stages:

-First the modem will attempt to match the incoming symbols against the 24-symbol Frame Synchronization pattern to within the tolerance defined by the FSTOL bits of the Control Register.
+First the modem will attempt to match the incoming symbols against the Frame Synchronization pattern to within the tolerance defined by the FSTOL bits of the Control Register.